Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems: Reduction skeleton

-\item the termination of a pair of wires $(\overrightarrow{x_i},\overleftarrow{x_i})$. \end{itemize} \fi In each step, we add one or more \emph{gadgets}, each involving a constant number of pieces and possibly a constant number of edges to the boundary of the container $\cont$.
-When the sweep line passes over the right endpoints of the last wires $(\overrightarrow{x_n},\overleftarrow{x_n})$, the complete construction of the container $\cont$ and all the pieces $\p$ has been done.
+\item the termination of a pair of wires $(\overrightarrow{x_i},\overleftarrow{x_i})$. \end{itemize} In each step, we add one or more \emph{gadgets}, each involving a constant number of pieces and possibly a constant number of edges to the boundary of the container $\cont$.
+When the sweep line passes over the right endpoints of the last wires $(\overrightarrow{x_n},\overleftarrow{x_n})$, the construction of the container $\cont$ and all the pieces $\p$ is complete.

 The overall goal of the construction is to prove the following theorem.